Faiz-fyy/aircraft-flap-water-ingression-ml-project/README.md

 ---

-**About:** This project represents significant advancement in applying data science to aviation safety challenges.
+**About:** This project represents improvement in applying data science to aviation safety challenges.
 The integration of advanced visualization, database design, and domain expertise creates a production-ready framework for predictive maintenance in safety-critical industries.